adiantopsis/phytossociology_tools.R/README.md

-# phytossociology_R - A Suite of Functions for Vegetation Structure Analysis
+# phytossociology_tools - A Suite of tools for vegetation structure analysis
 Here I provide a suite of functions designed to streamline the analysis of phytosociological data.
 It includes tools for calculating key ecological indices, generating species abundance tables, and producing detailed visualizations of vegetation structure.